 - Gotta Badge 'Em All: Introduction to Fedora Badges

-What is this?! 🔗 What is this?
-What is this?!
-Introducing a new series being published weekly on my blog - “Gotta Badge ‘Em All!”
-This series aims to introduce readers to the hundreds of Fedora badges that members of the Fedora community can earn. …
+Introducing a new series - "Gotta Badge 'Em All!"
+This series aims to the hundreds of Fedora badges that can be earned by members of the Fedora community.

 - Gotta Badge 'Em All: Parselmouth